yashmjain/fenic/CONTRIBUTING.md

 ## ✅ Running Tests

-> ⚠️ Note: All tests require a valid OpenAI/Anthropic API key set in the environment variables.
+> ⚠️ Note: To run tests, you must set a valid API key in the environment variables for one of the supported model providers.

 ### Python Tests